 Your statement of intent should be a brief, autobiographical statement that details the development of your interest in electronic visualization.
 It should state which graduate program (MFA or M.S.) you are applying for and outline your goals for graduate study.
 Statements of intent are used to gauge whether an applicant will be a good fit in the program based on interests and prior experiences.

 Strong statements of intent demonstrate an applicant’s motivation and communication skills.
-Aim to make a clear and compelling case for your interest in this department and program as well as how the course of study, faculty mentors, and resources align with your trajectory and career goals.
+Aim to make a clear and compelling case for your interest in this program as well as how the course of study, faculty mentors, and resources align with your trajectory and career goals.
 Any relevant work or volunteer experience, awards, or publications should be woven into this narrative.

 Please upload your statement to the Texas A&M GraduateCAS.